ankittrehan2000/python-flask-blockchain-cryptocurrency/README.md

 A simple implementation of a blockchain made from python and flask

 The  `blockchain.py` file sets up the blockchain that `ankitcoin.py` uses in order to create a cryptocurrency.
-Also the `ankitcoin_ico.sol` was used to create my first smart contract.
+Also the `ankitcoin_ico.sol` was used to create my first and small smart contract.

 # Images of blockchain running on flask